jenseng/zomgbies/README.md

 ## TODO

 * moar sprites
-  * have soft thresholds for switching directional sprites (so no jitters)
 * better bestMoveFor ... don't give up so quick if strafing, just if ping-ponging
 * collision fixes/enhancements